lookmanbili/xe-architecture/README.md

 # Main Projected Operational Benefits

 - **Lower VRAM Requirement:** Standard MoE forces all experts into VRAM, requiring expensive, multi-GPU setups.
-XEO keeps experts in System RAM, only loading one into the "X-Slot" when needed.
+SMoE keeps experts in System RAM, only loading one into the "X-Slot" when needed.
 This allows users and enterprises to run massive, gazillion-parameter models on single consumer GPUs, slashing hardware costs tremendously.
 - **Lower General Hardware Cost:**

 # Main Projected Operational Challenges